zezutom/concurrency-patterns/monitor-object/README.md

     // Monitor Condition - the toilet can only be used by a single person at a time private Condition oneAtATimeCondition;

-    // The guarded object's state - the 'volatile' flag is crucial for the signaling to work private volatile int counter;
+    // The guarded object's state - the 'volatile' flag is crucial for the signalling to work private volatile int counter;

     // all of the public methods are synchronized